csye-6225-spring2024/webapp/README.md

 •  This endpoint functions as a health indicator for the application.
 A "200 OK" response confirms its successful operation.
 For other endpoints accessed using the GET method, a "404 Not Found" response will be returned if they are not implemented.

  Other request
 •  The API requests for POST, DELETE, PUT, and PATCH methods are not configured as per the specifications.
-Thus, attempting to use these requests will lead to a "405 Method Not Allowed" response, regardless of the database connection status.
+Thus, attempting to use these requests will lead to a "405 Method Not Allowed" response, regardless of the database connection status..

 ## Assignment 02: